 Swimming

-Swimming at Little Lava Lake is refreshing, especially in July and August when the water warms up.
+Swimming at the lake is refreshing, especially in July and August when the water warms up.
 The lake is clear, shallow near the shore, and safe for families.

 You’ll find sandy and gravel beach spots, calm, cool water, and picnic tables in the day-use area.